 Green space volunteers

-Cheltenham's green space volunteers are groups of people who want to make a difference to the environment they live in, particularly the green space, in which Cheltenham has many.
+Cheltenham's green space volunteers are groups of people who want to make a difference to the environment they live in, particularly the green and open spaces in the town.

-The volunteers work alongside the community ranger during the scheduled working groups.
+Volunteers work alongside the community ranger in scheduled working groups.

 - Seasonal bulb planting